 All the Picture Poems but this pair matched poetry to a photograph.
 My grandparents were worth extra effort.
 I knew what I wanted to say to them and painted the watercolor picture to go with the poems.
+His painting was my effort to paint their house.

 To splurge with things lasting eternally: I grew up learning conflicting financial advice.
 My father's side of the family were ranchers.
 They saved very little money: better to spend it (and even borrow some) to get more land, more livestock, or better equipment which would thus increase their potential earnings.
 In contrast, my grandfather survived the Great Depression and viewed savings as virtuous and debt as dangerous.
 However, one of his teachings was, "Never feel bad about spending money on something you will have forever.
 So very little of our expenses last all our lives.
 Most of our money goes to food, clothes, and housing.
 Now and then splurge.
 Your dining room table should have a nice vase.
 Your wife should have nice jewelry."